darvil82/HammerLanguageChanger/README.md

 ## How to install - Instalación
 >**EN:**
->In order to install this you only have to move the `hammer_dll.dll` to the `Portal 2/bin` folder.
+>In order to install this you only have to replace the `hammer_dll.dll` in the `Portal 2/bin` folder with the one provided.
 Make sure Hammer is closed while doing this.

 >**ES:**
->Para instalarlo, simplemente debes mover el archivo`hammer_dll.dll` a la carpeta `Portal 2/bin`.
+>Para instalarlo, simplemente debes reemplazar el archivo`hammer_dll.dll` en la carpeta `Portal 2/bin` por el archivo incluido.
 Asegúrate de que Hammer se encuentra cerrado al reemplazar el archivo.